opensafely-core/osrelease/README.md

 * Log into L4 server
 * Run `/d/bin/install-osrelease.bat` (or `/e/bin/install-osrelease.bat` on the L3 server)
 * Close the console and reopen it
-* Check you can run `osrelease` (you'll get some help text)
+* Check you can run `osrelease --help` (you'll get some help text)

 ### Use
 * Log into L4 server
 * Open a console at the root of the workspace you want to publish (e.g. `/d/Level4Files/workspaces/my-amazing-research`)
-  * If doing this on the L3 server (_you shouldn't be..._) then be sure to do this in the `/e/FILESFORL4/workspaces` folder to mitigate the risk of publishing high-privacy ouputs
+  * If doing this on the L3 server (_you shouldn't be..._) then be sure to do this in the `/e/FILESFORL4/workspaces` folder to mitigate the risk of publishing high-privacy outputs
 * If this is the first time any releases have been made, type `git init` to start a new git repo there
 * Run `git status` to see any changes
 * Run `git add` to add any new files, or changes from any existing files, to the local repo